robertsbd/benjamin-data/_posts/2025-01-25-synthetic-data2.md

 date: 2025-01-25
 ---

-I’ve recently had great success using Generative AI to create synthetic data, and I thought I’d share how I went about it.
+I have recently had great success using Generative AI to create synthetic data, and I thought I’d share how I went about it.
 Hopefully, this can be helpful for others tackling similar challenges.

 The basic idea is to start with a well-structured prompt.
 I’ve found that using a Mermaid ERD (Entity Relationship Diagram) to describe the data model works brilliantly—it provides a clear and visual way to communicate the structure you’re working with.